 “We proposed, ‘If you’re going to outsource, how about we start a company and you outsource to us?’” recalls Smit.

 It made sense.
-Smit and Vaske already understood the highly technical products.
-Less than eight weeks after the plan was approved, in March 2001, they had set up M45 Marketing Services.
+Smit, Vaske and the staff already understood the highly technical products.
+Less than eight weeks after the plan was approved, in June 2001, they had set up M45 Marketing Services.

 “M45” is the scientific name for the Pleiades constellation, the brightest star cluster seen from earth without a telescope.
-“Stellar ideas – down-to-earth solutions … that’s M45,” would become their tagline.
+“Stellar ideas – down-to-earth solutions” would become their tagline.